-This shows that it is possible for $h^{HGN}$ to generalise across to problems from domains it has not seen during training.
-Unsurprisingly, $h^{HGN}$ suffers a loss in planning performance in comparison to networks trained directly on the unseen domain.
+The results of our domain-independent experiments show that it is possible for h^{HGN} to generalise across to problems from domains it has not seen during training.
+Unsurprisingly, h^{HGN} suffers a loss in planning performance, both in terms of nodes expanded and average coverage, in comparison to STRIPS-HGNs trained directly on the unseen domain.

-Why is $h^{HGN}$ not competitive in terms of CPU time?
+Why is h^{HGN} not competitive in terms of CPU time?
 This may be attributed to our current sub-optimal implementation of STRIPS-HGNs, and the cost of evaluating the network (i.e., M message passing steps).
 Consequently, there is significant room for improvement in this regard.
-Despite this, our results show that STRIPS-HGNs is a feasible and effective approach for learning domain-dependent and domain-independent heuristics.
+Despite this, our results show that STRIPS-HGNs is a feasible and effective approach for learning domain-specific, multi-domain and domain-independent heuristics.